Harshada-m/machine-learning-/README.md

 ## Repository Overview
 This repository is about  the main steps to go through the data science projects like EDA and machine learning algorithm.

+##  Table of Contents

+- EDA on Cancer Survival
+- House Price Prediction